stevekinney/idea-box/README.md

 (You might be wondering if there is a better way to do this.
 There is.
 Next week we'll talk about how to attach these to the prototype chain.
 In that scenario, each idea would just call up to an object that had all of these methods ready and waiting.)

 Trying to be a DOM surgeon and just change little pieces of the DOM based on changes to you model is hard and tedious.
-It often involves a whole lot of traversal and other things that are more work thant their worth.
+It often involves a whole lot of traversal and other things that are more work than their worth.
 We'll implement a `rerender` method that will do the following:

 1. Call jQuery's `replaceWith` method.
 2. Pass in a new version of the template based on the updated quality.